A 63-year-old man comes to clinic with a 2-hour history of ankle pain after stepping off the curb and twisting his ankle.

 |Inversion||Turning inward of the ankle; the plantar aspect of the foot is directed laterally.|

 |Midfoot||Area between distal metatarsals and beginning of the calcaneus.|

 |Podagra||Gout affecting the first MTP.|

 |Pronation||The act of turning the foot outward so that the lateral margin of the foot is elevated.|

 |Sprain||Injury to a ligament caused by sudden stretching.5|

 |Supination||The act of turning the foot inward so that the medial margin is elevated.5|

 |Tarsal tunnel||The tunnel formed by the flexor retinaculum.|

 In an Italian study of 459 individuals, 21.8% had foot pain with standing, and 9.6% had pain at rest.
-The most common physical findings included calluses/corns (64.8%), hypertrophic nails (29.6%), hallux deformities (21.2%), and absent arterial pulses (15.9%).3 The Women's Health and Aging Study reported that 32% of disabled women had moderate to severe foot pain; obesity and osteoarthritis of the hands and feet were more common in these women.4 Ultimately, determining the etiology of foot pain depends on the location ...
+The most common physical findings included calluses/corns (64.8%), hypertrophic nails (29.6%), hallux deformities (21.2%), and absent arterial pulses (15.9%).3 The Women's Health and Aging Study reported that 32% of disabled women had moderate to severe foot pain; obesity and osteoarthritis of the hands and feet were more common in these women.4 Ultimately, determining the etiology of foot pain depends on ...